 “Brazil likes models designed for local taste,” a Hyundai executive told Motor1 Brazil recently.
 The company official said that the weird design of the 2020 Hyundai ix25 will not be adopted for the Brazilian-spec 2020 Hyundai Creta.
 The same may be the case for even the Indian-spec 2020 Hyundai Creta, as the latest Chinese SUV’s exterior look a bit too odd.

-The next-gen Hyundai Creta will likely be offered in India with the newly developed 1.5-litre naturally aspirated petrol and 1.5-litre turbocharged diesel engines of the facelifted Hyundai Venue and the 1.0-litre T-GDI turbocharged petrol engine of the Hyundai Venue.
+The next-gen Hyundai Creta will likely be offered in India with the newly developed 1.5-litre naturally aspirated petrol and 1.5-litre turbocharged diesel engines of the facelifted Hyundai Verna and the 1.0-litre T-GDI turbocharged petrol engine of the Hyundai Venue.
 In that case, available transmissions should include an optional 7-speed dual-clutch automatic unit, offered exclusively with the small petrol engine.
 If the customers don’t demand it, an AWD system may be ruled out for our market once again.

 The next-gen Hyundai Creta will go on sale in India in the second half of 2020.
 A 7-seat version will follow in 2021.